Updated September 11, 2022.

 If possible, it’s even better than Super Tacky Glue.
-On the package it says that it cuts drying time by up to 50% and that it has more resin for a superior bond.
+On the package, it says that it cuts drying time by up to 50% and that it has more resin for a superior bond.

-I tried it out glueing the edges of a canvas to the back for an ornament.
+I tried it out gluing the edges of a canvas to the back for an ornament.
 The glue was thick but still came out nicely.
 I could press the edges down and hold them for a little while (2 minutes maybe) and they held.
 I got everything done in less than 10 minutes.